bigraph-toolkit-suite/bigraphs.bdsl-core-elements/README.md

 **Arguments**

-Every of the following gradle command accepts some arguments:
+Every of the following gradle commands accept some arguments:
-- The arguments `sonatypeUsername` and `sonatypePassword` are your JIRA account details from [https://issues.sonatype.org/](https://issues.sonatype.org/)
+- The arguments `sonatypeUsername` and `sonatypePassword` are the JIRA account details from [https://issues.sonatype.org/](https://issues.sonatype.org/)
 - `signing.keyId`, `signing.password` and `signing.secretKeyRingFile` must also be configured in `gradle.properties` within the user's home directory.
   - secret key ring file usually at `~/.gnupg/secring.gpg`
   - Otherwise, generate it: `gpg --export-secret-keys > ~/.gnupg/secring.gpg`